nabinked/NToastNotify/README.md

  }
 ```

-### 5. Add the following line in you html file.
+## 4. Add the following line in you html file.
 Preferably in your Layout Page.
 ```c#
 @await Component.InvokeAsync("NToastNotify")
 ```
 The above line renders the View necessary for the view component.
 Although you can place this line anywhere inside your ```head``` or ```body``` tag, It is recommended that you place this line at the end before the closing ```body``` tag.

+## 5. Add your toast messages.

 ### using toastr

-# Add your toast messages.
 ```C#
 public class HomeController : Controller
     {